JianAV/JianAV/README.md

-- 👋 Hi, I’m @Nepherence
+- 👋 Hi, I’m @Jian
 - 👀 I’m interested in learning Software and Full-Stack Development
 - 🌱 I’m currently learning SQL
 - 💞️ I’m not quite looking to collaborate on anything at the moment.
-- 📫 Reach me at nepherence@gmail.com
+- 📫 Reach me at jian.verdad@gmail.com

 <!---
 Nepherence/Nepherence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.